saifulriza/watson-token/README.md

   );
 ```

+## Proxy

-if you want ot create your own proxy, you can just copy paste this short code :
+if you want to create your own proxy, you can just copy paste this short code :

 ```
 const express = require("express");